Near Barnesville in Lamar County, Georgia — The American South (South Atlantic)

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Federals at Barnesville (approx. 2˝ miles away); Confederate Hospital Barnesville Blues (approx. 3.1 miles away); Lamar County (approx. 3.1 miles away); Confederate Hospitals (approx. 3.1 miles away); Roosevelt’s Barnesville Speech (approx. 3.3 miles away); Gordon Military College (approx. 3.4 miles away); A&M - G.I.C. (approx. 3.4 miles away).
+At least 8 other markers are within 4 miles Federals at Barnesville (approx. 2˝ miles away); Confederate Hospital (approx. 3.1 miles away); Barnesville Blues (approx. 3.1 miles away); Lamar County (approx. 3.1 miles away); Confederate Hospitals (approx. 3.1 miles away); Roosevelt’s Barnesville Speech (approx. 3.3 miles away); Gordon Military College (approx. 3.4 miles away); A&M - G.I.C. (approx. 3.4 miles away).
 Touch for a list and map of all markers in Barnesville.

-Categories. • Antebellum South, US • Notable Buildings • Roads & Vehicles • War, US Revolutionary •
+Categories. • Native Americans • Roads & Vehicles • War, US Revolutionary •

 More.
 Search the internet for Gachet Home.

 Credits.
 This page was last revised on January 31, 2020.
 This page originally submitted on November 27, 2009, by David Seibert of Sandy Springs, Georgia.
 This page has been viewed 1,270 times since then and 5 times this year.
 Photos: 1, 2, 3, 4. submitted on November 27, 2009, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.